-Committee Comments are not adopted by the Supreme Court and do not have any official status.
-They reflect the views of the Supreme Court's advisory committees that have recommended amendments of the rules from time to time.

-Rules 301 through 314 apply in the enumerated proceedings, comprising the majority of types of cases involving family relations.
-Adoption proceedings are governed by separate Rules of Adoption Procedure, adopted effective January 1, 2005.
+158 Advisory Committee Comment2012 Amendments 159 Rules 301 through 314 were originally derived primarily from the Rules of 160 Family Court Procedure as they existed in 1992.
+These rules have been revised 161 in several important ways in the ensuing years, and were revised and completely 162 restated in 2011.
+The prior Advisory Committee Comments have been 163 incorporated into a single set of Advisory Committee Comments for the benefit 164 of the Minnesota Supreme Court as well as for courts and litigants.
+As is 165 consistently made clear by the orders that have amended the rules, the Advisory 166 Committee Comments are not adopted by the Supreme Court and do not have 167 any official status.
+They reflect the views of the Supreme Court's advisory 168 committees that have recommended amendments of the rules from time to time.
+169 Rules 301 through 314 apply in the enumerated proceedings, comprising the 170 majority of types of cases involving family relations.
+Adoption proceedings 171 are governed by separate Rules of Adoption Procedure, adopted effective 172 January 1, 2005.
+173 Minn.

-Minn.
 R. Gen. Prac.
-351.01 states that the Rules of Civil Procedure, Rules of Evidence, and General Rules of Practice shall apply to proceedings in the expedited process unless inconsistent with the Expedited Child Support Rules, Minn.
+351.01 states that the Rules of Civil Procedure, Rules of 174 Evidence, and General Rules of Practice shall apply to proceedings in the 175 expedited process unless inconsistent with the Expedited Child Support Rules, 176 Minn.
 Gen. R. Prac.
 351 through 379.
-With the exception of Family Court Rules 302.02, 303.05, 303.06, 308.02, 309, 313 and 314, Rules 301-314 are inconsistent with the Expedited Child Support Rules and therefore do not apply to the expedited process.

-Rule 301.02 Time

-Computation of time under these rules is governed by Rule 6 of the Minnesota

-Rules of Civil Procedure.

-Advisory Committee Comment--2011 Amendments

-The rules relating to computation of time are critical, and it is important that they be clear and predictable to all users of the court system.
-Rule 6 of the Minnesota Rules of Civil Procedure provides the appropriate clarity and makes it expressly applicable in family matters thereby eliminating any room for confusion.
-Rule 6 is consistent with the general day-counting rules set forth in Minn.
-Stat. § 645.15, and provides additional guidance for counting days where the periods of time are short and for responding to papers served by mail, or facsimile.

-The time periods in the rules are intended to apply in most situations.
-Where unusual circumstances exist and justice so requires, the court may shorten the time limits.
-See Rule 2.05 of these rules.

-RULE 302.
-COMMENCEMENT; CONTINUANCE; TIME; PARTIES

-Rule 302.01 Commencement of Proceedings

-(a) Service.
-Marriage dissolution, legal separation and annulment proceedings
+With the exception of Family Court 177 Rules 302.02, 303.05, 308.02, 309, 313 and 314, Rules 301-314 are 178 inconsistent with the Expedited Child Support Rules and therefore do not apply 179 to the expedited process.
+180 to the expedited process.
+181 182 Rule 301.02 Time 102 Rule 301.02 Time 183 Computation of time under these rules is governed by Rule 6 of the Minnesota 184 Rules of Civil Procedure.
+185 186 Advisory Committee Comment2012 Amendments 187 The rules relating to computation of time are critical, and it is important that 188 they be clear and predictable to all users of the court system.
+Rule 6 of the 189 Minnesota Rules of Civil Procedure provides the appropriate clarity and makes 190 it expressly applicable in family matters thereby eliminating any room for 191 confusion.
+Rule 6 is consistent with the general day-counting rules set forth in 192 Minn.
+Stat. § 645.15, and provides additional guidance for counting days where 193 the periods of time are short and for responding to papers served by mail, or 194 facsimile.
+195 The time periods in the rules are intended to apply in most situations.
+Where 196 unusual circumstances exist and justice so requires, the court may shorten the 197 time limits.
+See Rule 1.02 of these rules. time mints.
+See Rule 1.02 of these fules.
+198 199 200 RULE 302.
+COMMENCEMENT; CONTINUANCE; TIME; PARTIES 201 Rule 302.01 Commencement of Proceedings 202 (a) Service.
+Marriage dissolution, legal separation and annulment proceedings 203 Methods of Commencement.
+Family Court Actions shall be commenced by service of a